 An individual who fails to satisfy job prerequisites, such as having a license, cannot be considered qualified within the meaning of the ADA unless he or she can show that the prerequisite is itself discriminatory.
 Johnson v.
 Bd. of Trustees, 666 F.3d 561, 567 (9th Cir.
-2011) (noting that a law firm that requires lawyers to have graduated from an accredited law school and passed a bar examination need not provide accommodation to disabled individual who does not meet this selection criteria).
+2011) (noting that a law firm that requires lawyers to have graduated from an accredited law school and passed a bar examination need not provide an accommodation to a disabled individual who does not meet this selection criteria).

 “[O]ne must be able to perform the essential functions of employment at the time that one is discriminated against in order to bring suit.”
 Weyer v.
 Twentieth Century Fox Film Corp., 198 F.3d 1104, 1112 (9th Cir.
-2000); see Johnson, 666 F.3d at 564.
+2000); see Stanley v.
+City of Sanford, __ U.S. __, 145 S. Ct.
+2058, 2063-65, 2071 (2025) (holding that “to prevail under [42 U.S.C.] § 12112(a), a plaintiff must plead and prove that she held or desired a job, and could perform its essential functions with or without reasonable accommodation, at the time of an employer’s alleged act of disability-based discrimination” and that a retired employee who does not hold or seek a job is not a “qualified individual” under Title I); Johnson, 666 F.3d at 564.
 A disabled employee or applicant who engaged in the use of illegal drugs at the time of the discriminatory incident will not be considered a “qualified individual with a disability” when the covered entity acts on the basis of such use.
 42 U.S.C. § 12114(a); Lopez v.
 Pacific Maritime Ass’n, 657 F.3d 762, 764-68 (9th Cir.
-2011) (rejecting discrimination claim challenging one-strike rule that permanently eliminated candidates who tested positive for drug use; leaving open question of how disparate impact claim might be affected by 42 U.S.C. § 12112(b)(6), governing selection criteria that tends to screen out individuals with a disability).
+2011) (rejecting discrimination claim challenging one-strike rule that permanently eliminated candidates who tested positive for drug use; leaving open the question of how disparate impact claim might be affected by 42 U.S.C. § 12112(b)(6), governing selection criteria that tends to screen out individuals with a disability).
 See also Mayo v.
 PCC Structurals, Inc., 795 F.3d 941, 944 (9th Cir.
-2015) (holding that under Oregon disability law, which is interpreted consistently with the ADA, an employee who makes serious and credible threats to kill coworkers is not a qualified individual, regardless of whether the threats stem from mental illness; ADA regulations do not require employer to analyze separately whether an employee poses a direct threat to health or safety of others in workplace under 42 U.S.C. § 12113).
+2015) (holding that under Oregon disability law, which is interpreted consistently with the ADA, an employee who makes serious and credible threats to kill coworkers is not a qualified individual, regardless of whether the threats stem from mental illness; ADA regulations do not require an employer to analyze separately whether an employee poses a direct threat to health or safety of others in workplace under 42 U.S.C. § 12113).

 The phrase “holds or desires” has been interpreted by the Ninth Circuit to apply in situations when employees request reassignment “even if they cannot perform the essential functions of the current position.”
 Barnett v.
 U. S. Air, Inc., 228 F.3d 1105, 1111 (9th Cir.
 2000), vacated on other grounds, 535 U.S. 391 (2002).